aniwin/cfg-anisah-repository/Homework_week_5_6/Homework_week_5_6.md

 · What components or tools would you potentially use?

 - SQL for the database
-- Server
 - Using third party payment system for payments to support different payment methods
 - Using a cache to show users information on movies being shown in each city
 - UI- ReactJS
 - Using analytical tools to see top performing movies and which cinema locations sell the most tickets
+- push notification OneSignal